mariooooo3/Java-Games/src/Tic_Tac_Toe/README.md

 Play locally with a friend by entering both player names.

 ### One Player (vs Bot)
-Play against **Bot Greg**, featuring simple strategic AI.
+Play against a randomly named bot (Greg, Marc, Roger, Bob, or Jack), featuring simple strategic AI.

 ### Infinite Mode
-A unique variation where the board continuously updates, allowing endless gameplay.
+A unique variation where the oldest piece is removed after 6 moves, allowing endless and dynamic gameplay.

 ---